Separation Anxiety in Dogs: How to Help a Dog With Separation Anxiety

 • Pacing, aka walking back and forth restlessly

-Trembling, panting, lip-licking and yawning can all indicate that your dog is feeling anxious.
+Trembling, panting, lip-licking and yawning can all indicate that your dog may be feeling anxious.

 Mild vs. Severe Separation Anxiety in Dogs